 For the other executive officers and certain key management of Vishay, base salaries are set annually essentially by considering the average compensation of similarly situated officers of companies similar in size and character including some of the companies listed as peer group companies.
 Performance bonuses are also awarded annually to these individuals.
 For those executive officers who manage discrete business units of the Company, such as Messrs.
-Alfson and Landau and Dr. Paul, the bonus is primarily tied to preset after-tax profit goals of the business unit that such executive officer manages, which are determined by Dr. Zandman, in his sole discretion.
-In addition, from time to time, Dr. Zandman may, together with an executive who manages a discrete business unit, devise a project, the goal of which, if achieved, would entitle the executive to an additional bonus.
-For personnel who work out PAGE of the Company's headquarters, such as Mr. Grubb, the performance bonus is based upon the after-tax profits of the Company as a whole, as described more fully below.
-Any bonus awarded may be granted in cash and/or in Common Stock of the Company.
-The Common Stock is available through the Stock Plans. of each bonus paid in cash and the portion awarded in stock (which may be either restricted or unrestricted stock) is determined by the Employee Stock Plan Committee, in its discretion, relying in large part, however, upon the recommendation of Dr. Zandman.
-The base salaries and performance bonuses are structured to balance the Company's desire to give the executive officers and key management the incentive to maximize the after-tax profits of the discrete business units and the Company as a whole with optimum fiscal efficiency.
+Alfson and Landau and Dr. Paul, the bonus is tied to preset after-tax profit goals of the business unit that such executive officer manages.
+For personnel who work out of the Company's headquarters, such as Mr. Grubb, the performance bonus is based upon the after-tax profits of the Company as a whole, as described more fully below.
+Such bonuses may be awarded in cash and/or in Common Stock of the Company.
+The Common Stock is available through the Stock Plans.
+The final amount of any award may be adjusted by Dr. Zandman, at his discretion, and the portion of each bonus paid in cash and the portion awarded in stock is also determined by Dr. Zandman upon recommendation from the Employee Stock Plan Committee. base salaries and performance bonuses are structured to balance the Company's desire to give the executive officers and key management the incentive to maximize the after-tax profits of the discrete business units and the Company as a whole with optimum fiscal efficiency.
 Accordingly, base salaries are set at or below the median for the surveyed companies, with an opportunity for total compensation at or above the median when after-tax profit targets are met.